kubernetes/enhancements/keps/sig-instrumentation/2831-kubelet-tracing/README.md

 Alpha

-- [] Implement tracing of incoming and outgoing gRPC, HTTP requests in the kubelet
+- [X] Implement tracing of incoming and outgoing gRPC, HTTP requests in the kubelet
-- [] Integration testing of tracing
+- [X] Integration testing of tracing

 Beta

+- [X] OpenTelemetry reaches GA
-- [] Publish examples of how to use the OT Collector with kubernetes
+- [X] Publish examples of how to use the OT Collector with kubernetes
-- [] Allow time for feedback
+- [X] Allow time for feedback
+- [] Add top level traces to connect spans in sync loops, incoming requests, and outgoing requests.
+- [] Unit/integration test to verify connected traces in kubelet.
 - [] Revisit the format used to export spans.
+- [] Parity with the old text-based Traces

 GA